This post contains affiliate links.

 ✘ Fits most kids better when they’re close to 3.5-4

 Several years ago the kind folks at Safe Ride 4 Kids sent us a Ride Safer Delight travel vest to review, and it hasn’t left our travel kit since.
 The Ride Safer travel vest (“Delight” has been dropped with the latest Ride Safer travel vest Gen 5 release) is completely different than the travel car seats above.
+It’s the lightest carseat alternative for kids who aren’t ready to booster yet.
 You can read my in-depth review here to see all the details.

 You could say that the Ride Safer travel vest is sort of in between a booster seat and a traditional forward-facing car seat.
 It relies on the car’s seat belt to handle most of the restraint, but also has an optional-but-please-use-it-always top tether that minimizes head movement in an accident and keeps your child in the correct position even if they fall asleep (or drop a toy).